llity/nix-config/notes/neofetch.md

 neofetch
 ========

-Some generic machines like the `Tongfang` do not provide host info so we can just specify it the `~/.config/neofetch/config.conf` file.
+Some generic machines like the `vm` do not provide host info so we can just specify it the `~/.config/neofetch/config.conf` file.
 E.g.

 ```
 # See this wiki page for more info: